Last Updated on September 8, 2021

 If you’ve ever been through the area, got any favorites to share near Blowing Rock?

-Things to Do Near Blowing Rock
+Things to Do in Blowing Rock’s Surroundings

 Nearby Banner Elk is just down the mountain and a nice town for hanging out, grabbing some food, and relaxing in North Carolina’s High Country.
-Sugar Mountain and Beech Mountain surround the town and both are among the best ski resorts in North Carolina.

 Apple Hill Farm